MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/create-and-register-a-winmain-background-task.md

 ## Remarks

-Unlike UWP apps that can run background tasks in modern standby, WinMain apps cannot run code from the lower power phases of modern standby.
+Unlike UWP apps that can run background tasks in modern standby, Win32 apps cannot run code from the lower power phases of modern standby.
 See [Modern Standby](/windows-hardware/design/device-experiences/modern-standby) to learn more.

 See the following related topics for API reference, background task conceptual guidance, and more detailed instructions for writing apps that use background tasks.